HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image457.png)

-- Input the username and password (the username and password are of the [database users](#database-user-management) of the compute node), and select the LogicDB for query.
+Input the username and password (the username and password are of the [database users](#database-user-management) of the compute node), and select the LogicDB for query.

+> !Note
+>
-**Note:** host range set by User must contain IP address of the current HotDB Management service.
+> host range set by User must contain IP address of the current HotDB Management service.
 Otherwise, the compute node cannot be connected normally.

-- Enter SQL query statements, which can be entered up to three at a time.
+Enter SQL query statements, which can be entered up to three at a time.
 Click \[Execute] to view the performance tracking comparison results.
 If the input SQL statement is not a SELECT statement or fails execution, an error message will be displayed.

-- The execution plan will display the relative time point and time consumption (μ s) of each step.
+The execution plan will display the relative time point and time consumption (μ s) of each step.
 For details, please refer to the HotDB Profiles related sections in the [Standard](standard.md) document.

 ![](assets/hotdb-management/image458.png)

-- Click \[View execution time graph] to view the visualized results of execution plan.
+Click \[View execution time graph] to view the visualized results of execution plan.
 Only one execution time graph can be viewed at a time.

 ![](assets/hotdb-management/image459.png)